 Contrast this position with Maine’s VDA, where taxpayers who have been contacted by the state are not automatically disqualified from the program unless they are under a criminal investigation.

 Because of the variations between states, tracking down this information would be incredibly time consuming.
 To save you from the hassle we have composed a chart detailing the differences between the state VDA programs.
 This is not meant to be exhaustive, but it can give you some helpful information on how best to proceed in your situation.
-If you would like a copy of the chart, just let click here.
+You can even look at a copy of the chart yourself1.